leon4rd/test/README.md

-## What do Alexander the Great and Winnie the Pooh have in common?
-Same middle name.
+## Why do valley girls hang out in odd numbered groups?
+Because they can't even.